cmsc330fall23/cmsc330fall23/projects/project3.md

 #### `nfa_to_dfa(nfa)`
 - **Description**: This function takes as input a NFA(`nfa`) and converts it to an equivalent DFA.
 The language recognized by a NFA is invariant under `nfa_to_dfa`.
 In other words, for all NFAs `nfa` and for all strings `s`, `accept nfa s = accept (nfa_to_dfa nfa) s`.

+Please note that the tests in Part 1 may rely on other parts.
+This means that even if a test is called nfa_to_dfa, we may still call the accept,union,start,char,etc functions (shown in Part 2) within it.

 ## Part 2: Regular Expressions
 For the last part of the project, you will implement code that builds a NFA from a regular expression.